 During the year under review the loans given investments made and Guarantees givenand securities provided under Section 186 of the Companies Act 2013 are given in the Notesto the Standalone Financial Statements.

-The year 2015-16 has been a year of mixed bag for the Group.
-BCL suffered set back asthe industry continued to go through a phase of poor demand scenario.
-The Company paidalmost the entire principal demand to the Rajasthan VAT Authorities (RVAT) in connectionwith the past dues which were in dispute.
-With improvements in demand the year 2016-17 isexpected to be a good year.
+The year 2016-17 has been a year of mixed bag for the Group.
+BCL suffered set back asit awaits complete resolution from its lenders.
+The Company paid almost the entireprincipal demand to the Rajasthan VAT Authorities (RVAT) in connection with the past dueswhich were in dispute.

-EZL operations were shut for the entire year and as explained above EZL is hopefulthat Creditors and Authorities will take measured stand to safeguard interest of allstakeholders by allowing EZL to revive under a suitable revival package.
+EZL operations were shut for the entire year and as explained below EZL is hopefulthat Creditors and Authorities will take measures stand to safeguard interest of allstakeholders by allowing EZL to revive under a suitable revival package.

 The Group's Glass Fibre business both in India and abroad have shown considerableimprovement for the year under review.
 Improved business conditions in European Marketswith several measures undertaken to improve efficiency across different operating areasresulted in significantly improved top line as well as bottom-line.